ahmadalege/mongodb/README.md

 ![6  $and operator](https://github.com/ahmadalege/mongodb/assets/131969880/88ea85d2-3dda-4bc5-89a5-499d61512167)

-All the querying we've done have been with the find command, now we want to into aggregations such as Match, Group, Project, Count and Sort.
+All the querying we've done has been with the find command, now we want to into aggregations such as Match, Group, Project, Count, and Sort.

 # $Match is used to filter like find but it is an aggregation operation.
 >To find a book titled 'MongoDB in Action'